wasedaigo/grille-xlsx/README.md

 This script converts xlsx into a json file with "types".
 I am using this script to export tuning data for my games.

+Consider using https://github.com/wasedaigo/grille-downloader if you want to download xlsx from your GoogleSpreadSheet.
+Combining them, you can directly create JSON from the GoogleSpreadSheet

 ## Demo Sheet
 https://docs.google.com/spreadsheets/d/10JG0MwXy-jDSANQ6KTmiEnAFWo9PLJ7zYrnuy9VLPus/edit?usp=sharing